lief-project/LIEF/doc/sphinx/formats/elf/index.rst

             println!("{} {}", section.name(), section.content().len());
         }

-Upon a |lief-elf-binary| modification, one can use the method
+After modifying a |lief-elf-binary| object, you can use the
-|lief-elf-binary-write| to write back the ELF binary object into a raw ELF
+|lief-elf-binary-write| method to write it back to a raw ELF file.
-file.

 .. tabs::